Thermal effects on stellar neutron capture reactions: a quantum dynamical approach: Conclusion

 \section{Conclusion}

-This paper presents the TDCCWP model to display the importance of thermal effects in reaction cross-sections in the $^{188}$Os+n reaction as a test case.
-Transmission coefficients were generated to calculate cross-sections and reaction rates, including thermal effects.
-Firstly, the comparison between the TDCCWP and CCDM methods was shown to agree for high incident energies and show a decrease in capture probability in TDCCWP for low incident energies when thermal effects are included.
-Subsequently, temperature-dependent cross sections were shown to exhibit a decrease in cross section for an increase in temperature, which was highlighted by a decrease in reaction rates at high thermal energies, up to a $10\%$ reduction at $KT=500$ keV, which may affect the r-process.
+This paper presents the TDCCWP model to show the importance of thermal effects in reaction cross-sections in the $^{188}$Os+n reaction as a test case.
+Transmission coefficients were generated to calculate cross-sections and reaction rates, including thermal effects at the initialisation step.
+Firstly, the comparison between the TDCCWP and CCDM methods was shown to agree for high incident energies and shows a decrease in the capture probability in TDCCWP for low incident energies when thermal effects are included.
+Subsequently, temperature-dependent cross sections were shown to exhibit a decrease in cross section for an increase in temperature, contrary to applying thermal effects to cross sections, as commonly done in the literature.
+This change was highlighted by a decrease in reaction rates at high thermal energies, up to a $15\%$ reduction at $kT=250$ keV, which may hint at an importance in including thermal effects in this way for r-process reactions.
+The main physical reason for the difference caused by thermal effects on reaction rates in the TDCCWP and Hauser-Feshbach style calculations is the crucial role of the dynamical nuclear coupling between the thermally populated target's states, which is neglected in the Hauser-Feshbach style approach, but creates a dominant neutron capture pathway with an increased neutron speed and thus reduces the neutron capture cross section.

 Further work will address thermal effects in neutron capture reactions involving osmium and rhenium isotopes.
 This would give a better understanding of the contribution of thermal effects in the neutron capture cross sections throughout the Re-Os chain.
-In addition, this could demonstrate the temperature-dependent contribution of the abundance of $^{187}$Os from neutron capture reactions.
-This would work in contrast to the abundance of $^{187}$Os from the $\beta_-$ decay from $^{187}$Re, ultimately giving a better estimate for the age of the universe using the Re-Os clock.
+In addition, this could elaborate on the temperature-dependent contribution of the abundance of $^{187}$Os from neutron capture reactions.
+This would work in contrast to the abundance of $^{187}$Os from the $\beta_-$ decay from $^{187}$Re, ultimately giving another estimate for stellar enhancement factors and for the age of the universe using the Re-Os clock \cite{vertebny1969slow}.
 Subsequently, other isotopes could be explored, such as $^{99}$Zr, which is specifically applicable as an unstable byproduct in nuclear reactors.
-Finally, californium, relevant to the r-process, can be studied to highlight the change in cross sections and reaction rates at high temperatures present in these reactions.
-These extensions are all valuable for both low-energy neutron physics and for exploring the resonance regions of these isotopes \cite{vertebny1969slow}.
+Finally, californium, relevant to the r-process, can be studied to highlight the change in cross sections and reaction rates at high temperatures present in these reactions, where the results differ the most.
+These extensions are valuable both for low-energy neutron physics and for exploring the resonance regions of these isotopes.